 Business Manager's Visa (経営・管理ビザ)

-One of the most attracting statuses of residence for those who wish to settle in Japan is a ”Business Manager's Visa" when there is no family connection nor an academic/professional background to be eligible for an employment-based working visa.
+One of the most attractive statuses of residence (visa) for those who wish to settle in Japan is a "Business Manager's Visa" for when there is neither a family connection nor an academic/professional background to fulfill eligible requirements for an employment-based working visa.

-1. Business Manger's Visa does not require one to have an academic background of a higher education.
-Whilst the most common "work visa", which is "Engineer / Specialist in Humanities / International Services", requires applicants to hold at least an undergraduate degree or equivalent.
-For those without such educational qualifications, an alternative is a minimum of ten years (three years for the International Services) of work experience in the SAME occupation as the job you are to engage in Japan.
-The difficulty, however, when it comes to the visa applications, it is hard to prove your ten-year work experiences because one has lost touch with previous employers so it is impossible to obtain a certificate of employment resulting in a rejection for the visa application.
-Another hurdle is that you need to show that you already have secured an employment contract in Japan BEFORE applying for the visa and many employers ask you to ALREADY have a visa before offering you a position.
-It is a chicken-and-egg problem and business owners tend to avoid the risk of employing foreign nationals in case thier candidates fail to acquire the necessary visa.
+1. A Business Manager's Visa does not require one to have an academic background of a higher education, whereas the most common "work visa", an "Engineer / Specialist in Humanities / International Services Visa", requires applicants to hold at least an undergraduate degree or equivalent.
+For those without such educational qualifications, an alternative is a minimum of ten years (three years for the International Services) of work experience in the same occupation as the job you are to engage in Japan.
+The difficulty, however, when it comes to visa applications is that it is hard to prove a ten-year work experiences because one is often no longer in contact with previous employers so it is impossible to obtain a certificate of employment, resulting in a rejection for the visa application.
+Another hurdle is that you need to show that you have already secured an employment contract in Japan before applying for the visa, and many employers ask for you to have a visa before offering you a position.
+It is a chicken-and-egg problem and business owners tend to avoid the risk of employing foreign nationals in case their candidates fail to acquire the necessary visa.

-2. Business Manager's Visa holders are allowed to be accompanied by thier spouse and children so the family can stay together (provided the BM visa holder earns enough to financially support the whole family).
-They can even "employ" their spouse as a part time worker in their company (provided a part-time work permission is granted by the Immigration Services Agency to the dependent visa holder).
+2. Business Manager's Visa holders are allowed to be accompanied by their spouse and children so the family can stay together (provided Business Manager's Visa holder earns enough to financially support the whole family).
+They can even employ their spouse as a part-time worker in their company (on condition that a part-time work permission is granted by the Immigration Services Agency to the dependent visa holder).

-3. The biggest bonus for Business Manager's visa holders is that they are entitled to apply for a Permanent Residency status after 10 years of living in Japan (of which a minimum of 5 years have to be work visa or long-term visa).
-Of course, for holders of other types of work visa (except for "Skilled Worker (特定技能)" and "Technical Intern (技能実習)"), the conditions are the same for Permanent Residency application but one has little control over the amount of their income.
-A certain amount of annual earning is one of the criteria for PR permission so unless you are a high earner, staying as a "salary man" may not lead to the ultimate goal.
-When you are your own boss, however, you are capable of increasing your earning by putting an effort into your business earn more.
+3. The biggest bonus for Business Manager's Visa holders is that they are entitled to apply for a Permanent Residency status after 10 years of living in Japan (of which a minimum of 5 years have to be work visa or long-term visa).
+For holders of other types of work visas (except for "Skilled Worker (特定技能)" and "Technical Intern (技能実習)"), the conditions are the same for Permanent Residency applications, but one has little control over their income which is a core of a successful application.
+An adequate annual earning is one of the criteria for PR permission, so unless you are a high earner, staying as an employee may not achieve acceptable income for getting PR permission granted.
+When you are your own boss, however, you are capable of increasing your own earnings by putting effort into your business to earn more.

-1. Business Manger's Visa does not require one to have an academic background of a higher education.
-Whilst the most common "work visa", which is "Engineer / Specialist in Humanities / International Services", requires applicants to hold at least an undergraduate degree or equivalent.
-For those without such educational qualifications, an alternative is a minimum of ten years (three years for the International Services) of work experience in the SAME occupation as the job you are to engage in Japan.
-The difficulty, however, when it comes to the visa applications, it is hard to prove your ten-year work experiences because one has lost touch with previous employers so it is impossible to obtain a certificate of employment resulting in a rejection for the visa application.
-Another hurdle is that you need to show that you already have secured an employment contract in Japan BEFORE applying for the visa and many employers ask you to ALREADY have a visa before offering you a position.
-It is a chicken-and-egg problem and business owners tend to avoid the risk of employing foreign nationals in case thier candidates fail to acquire the necessary visa.
+1. A Business Manager's Visa does not require one to have an academic background of a higher education, whereas the most common "work visa", an "Engineer / Specialist in Humanities / International Services Visa", requires applicants to hold at least an undergraduate degree or equivalent.
+For those without such educational qualifications, an alternative is a minimum of ten years (three years for the International Services) of work experience in the same occupation as the job you are to engage in Japan.
+The difficulty, however, when it comes to visa applications is that it is hard to prove a ten-year work experiences because one is often no longer in contact with previous employers so it is impossible to obtain a certificate of employment, resulting in a rejection for the visa application.
+Another hurdle is that you need to show that you have already secured an employment contract in Japan before applying for the visa, and many employers ask for you to have a visa before offering you a position.
+It is a chicken-and-egg problem and business owners tend to avoid the risk of employing foreign nationals in case their candidates fail to acquire the necessary visa.

-2. Business Manager's Visa holders are allowed to be accompanied by thier spouse and children so the family can stay together (provided the BM visa holder earns enough to financially support the whole family).
-They can even "employ" their spouse as a part time worker in their company (provided a part-time work permission is granted by the Immigration Services Agency to the dependent visa holder).
+2. Business Manager's Visa holders are allowed to be accompanied by their spouse and children so the family can stay together (provided Business Manager's Visa holder earns enough to financially support the whole family).
+They can even employ their spouse as a part-time worker in their company (on condition that a part-time work permission is granted by the Immigration Services Agency to the dependent visa holder).

-3. The biggest bonus for Business Manager's visa holders is that they are entitled to apply for a Permanent Residency status after 10 years of living in Japan (of which a minimum of 5 years have to be work visa or long-term visa).
-Of course, for holders of other types of work visa (except for "Skilled Worker (特定技能)" and "Technical Intern (技能実習)"), the conditions are the same for Permanent Residency application but one has little control over the amount of their income.
-A certain amount of annual earning is one of the criteria for PR permission so unless you are a high earner, staying as a "salary man" may not lead to the ultimate goal.
-When you are your own boss, however, you are capable of increasing your earning by putting an effort into your business earn more.
+3. The biggest bonus for Business Manager's Visa holders is that they are entitled to apply for a Permanent Residency status after 10 years of living in Japan (of which a minimum of 5 years have to be work visa or long-term visa).
+For holders of other types of work visas (except for "Skilled Worker (特定技能)" and "Technical Intern (技能実習)"), the conditions are the same for Permanent Residency applications, but one has little control over their income which is a core of a successful application.
+An adequate annual earning is one of the criteria for PR permission, so unless you are a high earner, staying as an employee may not achieve acceptable income for getting PR permission granted.
+When you are your own boss, however, you are capable of increasing your own earnings by putting effort into your business to earn more.

 Requirements for a successful application